intel/cloud-resource-scheduling-and-isolation/README.md

+## DISCONTINUATION OF PROJECT.
+This project will no longer be maintained by Intel.

+Intel will not provide or guarantee development of or support for this project, including but not limited to, maintenance, bug fixes, new releases or updates.
+Patches to this project are no longer accepted by Intel.

+This project has been identified as having known security issues.

+Contact: webadmin@linux.intel.com
 # IOIsolation

 This repository hosts I/O Isolation and all of its build and dependent configuration files to deploy its components.